jakutis/jakutis.github.io/_posts/2013-10-31-sleep-hygiene.markdown

 - begin your day with only stimulating activities, gradually transform into doing calming activities, and end only with them
 - wake up and go to bed at the same time every day (have alarm clocks both for waking up, 06:30 for first "ASAP", and going to bed, 21:30 for first "just before")
 - do not avoid planned daytime activities, even if feeling tired
-- if working 8 hours in an office, do at least 10 minute break outside (e.g. go buy groceries for lunch)
+- if working 8 hours in an office, do at least 10min break outside (e.g. go buy groceries for lunch)

 After wake up:

 - wake up
 - ASAP #1: get sunlight (e.g. open curtains, go outside)
 - ASAP #2: go get a glass of cold water (e.g. from the tap, bottle, well)
-- ASAP #3: have at least 10minute exercise
+- ASAP #3: have at least 10min exercise
 - ASAP #4: have breakfast

 Before sleep: